 Hazel Green is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hazel Green is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Hazel Green who work in office and administrative support (100.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Hazel Green’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hazel Green’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hazel Green is worth considering.